flecsi/flecsi/doc/sphinx/src/user-guide/topologies.rst

    :align: center
    :width: 50%

-   A mesh file loaded by 2 MPI ranks that divide it into 4 colors.
+   A mesh file loaded by 2 processes that divide it into 4 colors.

-.. vim: set tabstop=2 shiftwidth=2 expandtab fo=cqt tw=72 :